cloudmesh/classes/docs/source/assignments.rst

+.. _assignments:

 Assignments
 ======================================================================

 If not otherwise stated homework in all sections and classes is the same.
-All lectures are assigned Monday's.
-Homework are due Friday.
+All lectures are assigned Friday's and homework is due next week Friday, other than the first week of the semester where the lectures are assigned on Monday (22nd of August) and the first homework is due Friday.
 Therefore we have not posted explicit due dates, as they are obvious from the calendar.
 You are welcome to work ahead, but check back in case the homework has been updated.

 As you will be doing some discussions, please PREFACE YOUR POSTS with your Full Name.